DeveloperJosh/DeveloperJosh/README.md

 <h2>Hi there 👋</h2>

 **About Me!**
-- 👨🏽‍💻 I’m currently working on a project called [SynTech Site](http://syntech.lol)
+- 👨🏽‍💻 I’m currently working on a project called [Simple-Chat](http://simple-chat.xyz)
-- 🌱 I'm currently learning C#, Go
+- 🌱 I'm currently learning socket.io on all supported langs
 - 💬 Ask me about anything